skellis46/slipbox/artistic research and ecosystems.md

 ---

+**Note:** all iterations/development on github

+---

 # endnotes

+[^writingforms]: See Borgdorff pp.167-8; but also Nelson, others -- Bulley report gives overview)

+[^fashion]: The organisers used the word research in the call for proposals.
+Very fashionable in the arts.
+Normally means "not making a work" -- ironic in this situation.
+Currency of the language.

+[^nahr]: Nature, Art, Habitat Residency (theme: soil): <https://nahr.it/2022-Theme>

+[^300]: I was required to write a 300 word summary and I wrote the following very quickly (20 minutes):

+> Children of the Soil is a short film that explores the slow work of growth, gravity and decay.
+It was created through several practices: 1) falling slowly to the ground; 2) timelapse photography; 3) post-production explorations of spatialising time (using graphic novel 'panels'); 4) texts exploring the more-than-human world (Abram, 1996).
+I was relatively new to all of these practices before pre-production, although the body-based work is a natural extension of my ongoing corporeal practice.
+The four practices coalesce around two artistic contexts that I have worked in for 20-30 years: choreography and screendance.
+I don't yet know how to write about it as research and for which community of practice.
+I am currently clarifying these issues in a journal article but am tending to think of it as research in and for the screendance community (albeit in an experimental way) that aims to question the role and presence of the human body without simply rendering it invisible.
+(Ellis, 13 December 2022)

+[^thatthing]: I have previously discussed these ideas in _That Thing Produced_[@ellis-2018-that] and _Corporeal Epistemics_[@ellis-2020-corporeal].

 [^harford]: The entire premise of the public assessment of research is for a panel of peers to do its best to assess the quality of research; by which I am encouraged to infer that some artistic practices (or at least how they are presented for REF in this case) must be more researchful than others.
 In many respects, it is inevitable that a process like REF will change the behaviours of those it involves.
 "The trouble is that when we start quantifying and measuring everything, we soon begin to change the world to fit the way we measure it."[@harford-2016-messy n.pag.]
 I don't want to get into this -- it's another article about the nature of quantification and measurement and how they shape practices and processes.
 I also don't want to get into it because I think the way practice research has 'shaped itself' is more fundamental to the shift from professional contexts to academic contexts (of the professionalization of the academy).
 Is 'better art' made as a consequence of practice research? if the answer is 'no' then what the fuck are we doing?